 The 2033 Alternative 3 noise contour would experience a DNL 1.5 dB increase over NSF within the DNL 65+ dB noise exposure contour.
 However, the DNL 1.5 dB increase was not over a census block group identified as a minority or low-income population.
 As shown in Exhibit 4-21, census block groups 1, 2, 3 and 4 are low-income and minority populations (see Section 3.3.10) and are the only minority and/or low-income census block groups that would experience noise exposure changes with the 2033 Alternative 3 noise contour.
 The 2028 Alternative 3 noise contour would result in 20 housing units experiencing an increase in noise and 36 housing units experiencing a decrease in noise in the DNL 65+ dB noise exposure contour in a minority and low-income census block group, when compared to the 2033 No Action Alternative noise contour.
-As such, there would be a decrease of 16 housing units exposed to DNL 65+ dB within minority and low-income census block groups when compared to the 2033 No Action Alternative noise contour.
+Thirteen of the housing units that would experience an increase in noise in the minority and low-income census block groups when compared to the 2033 No Action Alternative noise contour.
+Thirteen of the housing units that would experience an increase in noise in the minority and low-income census block groups when compared to the 2033 No Action Alternative noise contour.
 Thirteen of the housing units that would experience an increase in noise in the minority and low-income census block groups have previously been mitigated.